EveryOneIsGross/ragTAG/README.md

 ## What is ragTAG?

 ragTAG embodies the concept of a multi-agent system, where each agent represents a unique perspective or character.
 It's a digital symposium, a meeting of minds, where each agent contributes to the conversation based on their unique attributes and perspectives.
 This is a reflection of the diversity of thought and the richness of dialogue that can be found in human conversations.
-The program also incorporates the idea of dynamic adaptation, where the behavior of the agents (in this case, their "temperature") is adjusted based on their previous contributions.
+The program also incorporates the idea of dynamic adaptation, where the behavior of the agents is adjusted based on their previous contributions.
 This mirrors the way humans learn and adapt in conversations.

 ## Abstract